-This average is determined by your payroll costs over the past year and averaged out.
+This average monthly payroll used in determining your maximum PPP loan amount is determined by your payroll costs over the past year and averaged out.
 For a deeper look at how this number is calculated, read our full article about how to calculate your average monthly payroll for PPP loans.

 Independent contractors, self-employed individuals, and sole proprietors can also apply for PPP loans, but the treasury department has issued some additional clarifications and requirements for these loans, which you can learn about here.

-In order to borrow this sum of money, you must also be able to certify in good faith that you will be using 75% or more of your loan to go towards maintaining your employee headcount and compensation levels, and keeping up with payroll expenses.
+In order to borrow this sum of money, you must also be able to certify in good faith that you will be using 60% (previously 75%) or more of your loan to go towards maintaining your employee headcount and compensation levels, and keeping up with payroll expenses.